Jay-Jay-D/LeanFromNuget/README.md

 Testing solution for the new Lean nuget packages.

-Clone, set your data folder in `config.json`, build, and backtest!
+Clone, build, set your data folder in `config.json` and backtest!